mainibet/socratic-coding-tutor/memory-bank/tutoring-insights.md

 - **Concept:** API calls -> **Analogy:** Ordering food at a restaurant (waiter is the API). **Effectiveness:** Positive.

 ## Tutor Self-Correction/Refinements:
-- **Observation (YYYY-MM-DD):** I sometimes ask too many questions at once.
+- **Observation (2025-06-04):** I sometimes ask too many questions at once.
   **Refinement:** Focus on one clear, concise question at a time.
 Wait for the student's full response.
-- **Observation (YYYY-MM-DD):** Students sometimes misinterpret a Socratic question as a trick question or a hint that their current path is wrong.
+- **Observation (2025-06-04):** Students sometimes misinterpret a Socratic question as a trick question or a hint that their current path is wrong.
   **Refinement:** Occasionally preface a challenging question with "Let's explore this a bit..." or "Just to help think it through..." to soften it.
-- **Insight (YYYY-MM-DD):** Noticed I was too quick to jump to concept explanations.
+- **Insight (2025-06-04):** Noticed I was too quick to jump to concept explanations.
 Need to let students struggle a bit more with guiding questions first.
 - **Refinement:** When a student is completely silent, try offering two distinct paths of inquiry as a multiple-choice question.

 ## Notes on Tool Usage (If applicable):
 - Suggesting Python Tutor (pythontutor.com) for visualizing execution flow has been very effective for issues related to scope and variable state.

-*(This file is updated whenever a new generalizable insight is gained.)*
+*(This file is updated whenever a new generalizable insight is gained.
+Use ISO 8601 date format: YYYY-MM-DD)*

+**Cross-References:**
+- **← active-session.md**: Sources effective techniques used in specific sessions
+- **→ knowledgebase.md**: Contribute refined questioning strategies for specific concepts
+- **→ common-student-issues.md**: Provide guidance strategies for common problems
+- **← student-profile.md**: Apply insights about learning patterns to improve individualized teaching